We're doing more to protect against wildfires

 - Maintain regular field and ground inspections on foot.

-- Introduce aerial surveys using LIDAR (light detection and ranging) to digitally identify tree/vegetation encroachments on power lines, detect thermal hot spots and complete real-time inspections of trees and infrastructure.
+- Introduce aerial surveys using LIDAR (light detection and ranging) and satellite to digitally identify tree/vegetation encroachments on power lines, detect thermal hot spots and complete real-time inspections of trees and infrastructure.

 - Increase the use of herbicides in fire-prone areas to prevent growth of problem vegetation.